-Michelle Garcia Winner, MA, CCC-SLP specializes in the treatment of individuals with social learning challenges.
-She coined the term “Social Thinking®” in the mid-1990s and since that time has made it her life work to help people develop their social competencies to better interpret and respond to the social world around them to achieve a lifetime of well-being.
-Michelle helps educators, clinicians, professionals of all types, and parents/family members appreciate how social competencies are integral to a person’s success socially, academically, and professionally.
+Michelle Garcia Winner, MA, CCC-SLP specializes in the treatment of individuals with social learning challenges and is the founder and CEO of Social Thinking®, a company dedicated to helping individuals from four through adulthood develop their social competencies to meet their personal social goals.
+Michelle coined the term “Social Thinking” in the mid-1990s and since that time has created numerous unique treatment frameworks and curricula that help educators, clinicians, professionals of all types, and parents/family members appreciate that social capabilities are integral to a person’s success in life, socially, academically, and professionally.

 Michelle maintains a private practice, The Center for Social Thinking, in Santa Clara, California, where she works with clients who continue to teach and inspire her.
 She travels globally presenting courses on the Social Thinking Methodology, an evidence-based approach she created that she continues to evolve and expand on.
 Michelle helps to develop educational programs, consults with and trains families and schools, and is a guiding presence with a wide range of professionals, politicians, and businesses on the topic of social emotional competencies.
 She is a prolific writer and has written and/or co-authored more than 40 books and over 100 articles about the Social Thinking Methodology.